Requiae/campaign-arcadia/README.md

 # Arcadia

-This is a digital garden detailing the Dungeons and Dragons (5e) journey when the players join an expedition to explore the island of Arcadia.
+This is a digital garden detailing the Dungeons and Dragons (5e) journey where the players join an expedition to explore the island of Arcadia.

 # Quartz Template